 Lemon rice is a classic South Indian style preparation.
-It is a tangy stir fry rice flavoured by the elaborate tempering the good old turmeric and big squeezes of the lime.
-It is one of the common ones spotted on festival days as a Kalanda Sadam.
+It is a tangy stir fry rice flavoured by the elaborate tempering of the good old turmeric and big squeezes of the lime.
+It is one of the common ones spotted on festival days as a kalanda saadam.
 Lemon rice is more so reputed in railway travels were “saadam kattu” works as Hygenic affordable meals on the go.
 Call it elumachai saadam, chithranna or naranga pothichooru, they all come down to this soul-satisfying rice mix.

 South Indian zesty Lemon Rice